 Federal student loans collection involves a wide range of extraordinary government collection tools.
 The government can seize tax refunds, deny new federal student loans and grants, garnish wages without a court order, take a portion of Social Security payments, and charge very high collection fees.
 These powers kick in only after you have defaulted on a loan.
 This is why it is so important to contact your loan servicer and look for possible solutions before you end up in default.

-It is difficult, although not impossible, to be completely protected from federal loan collection.
-You will most likely be safe from collection only if you do not have significant federal benefits or wages, you do not get a tax refund, and you do not have any other collectible assets.
+Most borrowers will not be completely protected after defaulting on a federal student loan.
+There is usually at least one tool available to the government to collect, or try to collect, from a borrower.
+You will most likely be safe from federal student loans collection only if you do not have significant federal benefits or wages, you do not get a tax refund, and you do not have any other collectible assets.
 Even if you are safe from collection now, this situation may be only temporary.
 Because there is no time limit on government student loan collections, the debt may still come back to haunt you in the future.

 The powerful government collection tools may put you in a terrible trap, especially if you are trying to go back to school.
+This does not mean you should give up.
+There are ways to recover if you are in this situation.
 You should first understand the potential consequences of default to help you evaluate whether you are vulnerable to government collection powers.
-Most borrowers in default will face some type of collection at some point.
-This does not mean that you should give up.
-You should review the ways to get out of default on federal loans.
+You should then review the ways to get out of default on federal loans.
 You should also review the various federal loan cancellation options to see if any apply to you.
 Even if you choose not to pursue avenues out of default, you have the right to fight back against debt collection agency harassment or abuse.